Preview & Edit

 Imagine such fullness, warmth, and connectedness.

-It is not a question of systems, policy, or measures; I claim no insight into such things.
+It is not a question of systems, policy, or measures; I claim no insight.
 But to the question of action from one human to another.
 Actions as simple as a few bucks – more than expected, a warm or cold drink depending, a hand to the arm if appropriate, and a resounding message: I see you.
 Actions compounded to a lifetime.

 Contact